MarcelinoV/video-game-recommender/README.md

 In the data wrangling phase, my cleaning strategy was straightforward:

-1. Drop duplicate titles in the dataset.
+1. Drop duplicate titles in the dataset
-2. Drop rows where the summary was null.
+2. Drop rows where the summary was null
 3. Use NLP techniques to create tokenized feature of summaries

 The NLP techniques used consisted of converting words to lowercase, dropping stopwords and punctuation, and performing stemming and lemmatization on the tokenized texts.